micktwomey/exploring-boto3-events-with-mitmproxy/slides/exploring-boto3-events-with-mitmproxy.md

 # mitmproxy has an answer

-Luckily mitmproxy makes TLS certificates for you to use:
+Luckily mitmproxy generates TLS certificates for you to use:

 ```sh
 ❯ ls -l ~/.mitmproxy/